TMJ Therapy An Overview

 TMJ Therapy Methods

+With TMJ treatment, we aim to alleviate your symptoms, prevent further dental issues, and address any damage to the teeth.
 When treating patients with TMJ Disorders, both our dentists take a conservative approach, avoiding major procedures and surgery whenever possible.
+You may need or more treatments to fully restore health and function to your smile.
 Therapies for TMJ may include:

 - Lifestyle changes